Last update Jan. 14, 2021

 For reference, an adult receives between 3 and 6 mSv per year from environmental radiation according to the region where they live, plus an average of 3 mSv for medical examinations and there are places in the world where exposure reaches 70 mSv per year without harmful effects (Goodman 2012).

-If you do not want any radiation, you have to stop breastfeeding for 5 to 10 radiological half-lives.
+If you do not want any radiation, you have to stop breastfeeding for 5 to 10 radiological half-lives of the radionuclide used (consult each radionuclide in this website).

 In the event of having to interrupt breastfeeding after the exploration, it is recommended to express milk and offer, instead, milk previously expressed and stored in the refrigerator before the test (ARSAC 2019, Amir 2011, ICRP 2008, Moretti 2000).